 "By reducing stress hormones and managing the autonomic nervous system functions, gratitude significantly reduces symptoms of depression and anxiety" and increases your ability to cope with stress, she adds.

-In effect, focusing on the positive helps to condition and retrain your brain to filter out negative ruminations.
+In effect, focusing on the positive helps to condition and retrain your brain to redirect away from unwanted ruminations.
 "Through merely acknowledging and appreciating the little things in life, we can [learn] to handle present circumstances with more awareness, a broader perception and fewer feelings of apprehension," Maidenberg says.

 6 Ways to Cultivate More Gratitude